intervene-EU-H2020/prspipe/README.md

 I've generated adjusted summary statistics for 5 phenoypes (BMI, T2D, breast cancer, prostate cancer and HbA1c).
 Follow the steps below to download them, and set up the pipeline to use them.

 1. Download data from figshare by running `bash run.sh download_test_data`.
+This might take a while...
+2. Verify the data is in the correct location by running `bash run.sh -n validate_setup_ext`.
+You should see a message that says *"Nothing to be done."*.

 ### Set up Genotype and Phenotype data

+These steps have not yet been automated, but we will work on automating them in the future.
 Replace "{bbid}" with a suitable name in the steps below.
-These steps have not yet been automated, but we will work on automating them in the future.

 1. Create folders `custom_input/genotypes/{bbid}` and `custom_input/phenotypes/{bbid}`
 3. Harmonize your genotype data with the HapMap3 (hm3) variants.
 The GenoPred script [Harmonisation_of_UKBB.R](https://github.com/intervene-EU-H2020/GenoPred/blob/1d5fddc6e6bf41c7ee94041f84ac91c1afd694fb/Scripts/Harmonisation_of_UKBB/Harmonisation_of_UKBB.R) illustrates these steps for the UK Biobank data.
 The script [hm3_harmoniser.R](https://github.com/intervene-EU-H2020/GenoPred/blob/1d5fddc6e6bf41c7ee94041f84ac91c1afd694fb/Scripts/hm3_harmoniser/hm3_harmoniser.R) can be used to harmonize plink-formatted genotype files with the hm3 variants.
 If you completed the [basic setup steps above](#basic-setup) successfully, the folder `resources/Geno_1KG` should contain harmonized genotype files with prefixes `1KGPhase3.w_hm3.chr...`.
 These can be used as the input for the `hm3_harmoniser.R` script (see the `--ref` parameter).